Biomedical Engineering

 Students focus on medical devices and biologicals for improving medical care.

-The BME Capstone experience is intended to mirror the type of experiences new graduates will face when they begin their careers.
 In this context, the student team members learn project management and organization skills, enhance their technical breadth and depth, apply newly-acquired knowledge, and develop their documentation and presentation abilities.

 Biomedical Engineering Symposium

-Students display health care technology innovations poised to address the ever pressing and challenging unmet clinical needs that persist throughout the world.
+Biomedical engineering students proudly display health care technology innovations poised to address the ever pressing and challenging unmet clinical needs that persist throughout the world.

 Graduate applied projects